 Operating Expenses.
-Operating expenses for the Fiscal 2015 Quarter totaled \$320.6 million compared to \$267.8 million for the Fiscal 2014 Quarter.
+Operating expenses for the Fiscal 2015 Quarter totaled \$322.3 million compared to \$268.3 million for the Fiscal 2014 Quarter.
 Activity from AAG accounted for a \$17.6 million increase in operating expenses.
-Also contributing to this increase in operating expenses was a \$21.5 million increase in Acquisition and related charges, a \$7.4 million increase in Restructuring and related charges and a \$6.0 million increase in stock based compensation expense.
+Also contributing to this increase in operating expenses is a \$21.5 million increase in Acquisition and related charges, a \$7.4 million increase in Restructuring and related charges and a \$7.3 million increase in stock based compensation expense.
 The \$21.5 million increase in Acquisition and integration related charges was primarily attributable to costs related to the continued integration of European IAMS and Eukanuba and Salix and the acquisition of AAG during the Fiscal 2015 Quarter.
-The increase in Restructuring and related charges in activity related to the HHI Business Rationalization Initiatives.
+The increase in Restructuring and related charges was primarily due to an increase in activity related to the HHI Business Rationalization Initiatives.

-Operating expenses for the Fiscal 2015 Nine Months totaled \$858.8 million compared to \$789.5 million for the Fiscal 2014 Nine Months.
+Operating expenses for the Fiscal 2015 Nine Months totaled \$863.2 million compared to \$791.6 million for the Fiscal 2014 Nine Months.
 Activity from AAG accounted for a \$17.6 million increase in operating expenses.
-Also contributing to this increase in operating expenses was a \$29.7 million increase in Acquisition and related charges, a \$9.2 million increase in Restructuring and related charges and a \$6.2 million increase in stock based compensation expense.
+Also contributing to this increase in operating expenses is a \$29.7 million increase in Acquisition and related charges, a \$9.2 million increase in Restructuring and related charges and an \$8.8 million increase in stock based compensation expense.
 The drivers of the operating expense increases during the Fiscal 2015 Nine Months were primarily attributable to the factors discussed above for the Fiscal 2015 Quarter.